Quality Assurance & Accreditation

 Quality Assurance Agency for Higher Education (QAA)

-Universities and colleges delivering higher education within the United Kingdom [UK] are responsible for maintaining the academic standards of their awards.
+Universities and colleges delivering higher education within the UK are responsible for maintaining the academic standards of their awards.
 The QAA is responsible for auditing the management of academic standards and quality assurance by universities and colleges within the UK on a regular basis, to ensure that the institutions are maintaining standards.
-The audit reports comment on the management of academic standards of an institution and the quality of the learning opportunities available to students.
-They identify good practice as well as areas for improvement.
 Mediterranean College, as a collaborative partner of some UK universities, has been visited by the QAA, as part of a series of audits of UK universities delivering courses internationally in collaboration with local education providers.
-The focus of overseas audit is the effectiveness of the management of the UK institution’s link with the partner.
-The latest audit of such provision in Greece was undertaken in 2008.
+The latest audit of such provision in Greece was undertaken in 2015, the outcome of which was an excellent report for Mediterranean College and its UK partner, the University of Derby, commenting on the outstanding performance of the two institutions on quality assurance.
+You can download the full 2015 QAA report here.

-Mediterranean College is the first college in Greece to have introduced the concept of franchise agreements, in collaboration with reputable bitish universities.
+Mediterranean College was the first college in Greece to introduce the concept of franchise agreements, in collaboration with reputable UK universities (1992).
 Taken as a given today by Greece and other E.U. member-states, franchise agreements in comparison to other forms of academic collaborations, such as validation agreements or articulation agreements, are far more credible both in terms of quality assurance and academic status.

-More specifically, franchised programmes of study delivered by Mediterranean College are identical to the programmes delivered by the collaborating university on their own campuses.
-The universities maintain the responsibility for and complete control of the content of each programme, the methods of teaching and the mechanisms of quality assurance.
-The degrees awarded by the collaborating universities are recognized by the E.U. and the wider international academic community.
+More specifically, franchised programmes of study, delivered by Mediterranean College in Greece, are identical to the programmes delivered by the collaborating universities on their own campuses in the UK.
+The universities maintain the responsibility for and complete control of the content of each programme, the methods of teaching and assessment and the quality assurance mechanisms.
+The degrees awarded by the collaborating universities to Mediterranean College graduates under such agreements, are recognised in Greece, in the E.U. and the wider international academic community.